Hourly to Salary Calculator

 Annual Salary = Hourly Rate × Hours Per Week × Weeks Per Year

 Formula: Annual Salary = Hourly Rate × Hours Per Week × Weeks Per Year The calculation chains from hourly to annual, then divides back down to monthly.
 Weekly pay is the hourly rate multiplied by hours worked that week.
 Annual pay multiplies weekly by working weeks in the year.
 Monthly divides the annual total by 12.
-Example: $22/hour, 40 hours/week, 52 weeks/year.
-Weekly = $22 × 40 = $880 Annual = $880 × 52 = $45,760 Monthly = $45,760 ÷ 12 = $3,813.33 Daily (8 hrs) = $22 × 8 = $176 The standard US full-time work year is 2,080 hours (40 × 52).
+Example: £15/hour, 37.5 hours/week, 52 weeks/year.
+Weekly = £15 × 37.5 = £562.50 Annual = £562.50 × 52 = £29,250 Monthly = £29,250 ÷ 12 = £2,437.50 Daily (7.5 hrs) = £15 × 7.5 = £112.50 The standard UK full-time working week is 37.5 hours (not 40 as in the US).
+A full year of 52 weeks gives 1,950 hours.
 Reduce weeks per year for unpaid leave — two unpaid weeks gives 50 working weeks and drops the annual figure accordingly.
-All outputs are gross pay before income tax and other deductions.
-For freelancers and gig workers, weeks per year is the most important field to adjust.
-If you take 6 weeks off per year (holidays, slow seasons, between contracts), your effective working year is 46 weeks — not 52.
-That gap reduces your annualised income by about 11.5% even if your hourly rate stays the same.
-Building that buffer into your rate calculation avoids the common mistake of under-pricing freelance work relative to salaried peers.
-This calculator is for informational purposes and does not constitute financial advice.
+All outputs are gross pay before income tax and National Insurance.
+For freelancers and contractors, weeks per year is the most important field to adjust.
+If you take 6 weeks off per year (holidays, slow periods, between contracts), your effective working year is 46 weeks — not 52.
+That gap reduces your annualised income by about 11.5% at the same rate.
+Building that into your rate calculation avoids chronic under-pricing against salaried peers.
+This calculator is for informational purposes and does not constitute financial or tax advice.

 Frequently Asked Questions